 Make ahead easy, refreshing and so frosty for the hottest of days.
-Whip up Strawberry Wine Slushies (frozen rosé) in a blender using fresh strawberries, and rosé with a hint of booze. *See blog post for tips and more notes.
+Whip up Strawberry Wine Slushies (frozen rosé) in a blender using fresh strawberries, and rosé with a hint of liquor of choice. *See blog post for tips and more notes.

 Into the pitcher of a high speed blender (I use VitaMix), add the strawberries, rose, simple or honey, Aperol (or Lillet Blanc or Orange Liquor), lemon juice and ice.
 Blend until liquified.